 'Internal carbon price' refers to an internally developed estimated cost of carbon emissions.
-Carbon prices should be assumed to increase over time to reflect a decreasing carbon budget, that is, the level of emissions the planet can tolerate each year.
-Carbon price assumptions should be aligned with temperature goals used in an investor's scenario analysis.
-'Total carbon emissions' refers to the absolute greenhouse gas emissions associated with a portfolio.
-It excludes: upstream emissions from the company's supply chain, and other downstream emissions different from the financed emissions (associated with an investment portfolio) In this indicator, 'publicly disclose[d] [...] information' refers to information readily available to the general public, either directly accessible from a website or from a portal where anyone can register to obtain access.
+Carbon prices should be a budget, that is, the level of emissions the planet can tolerate each year.
+Carbon price assumptions should be aligned 'Total carbon emissions' refers to the absolute greenhouse gas emissions associated with a portfolio.
+It excludes: upstream emissions from the company's supply chain, and other downstream emissions different from the financed emissions (associated with an investment portfolio) In this indicator, 'publicly disclose[d] [] information' refers to information readily available to the general public, either directly accessible from a website or from a portal where anyone can register to obtain access.
 Links should be provided to publicly available information.
 If the information is stored in a portal, the link to the relevant registration page should also be provided.
 If the general public can only access certain information by actively requesting access to it via email or similar, it will not be considered to be publicly disclosed for the purpose of this indicator.
-For guidance on calculating signatories' financed emissions, see the standard developed by the Partnership for Carbon Accounting Financials (PCAF).
-See the PRI's Climate risk: An investor resource guide, which was designed to help investors navigate the many resources at their disposal and answer common guestions about Other resources climate risk management, including a Q&A on 'Metrics and targets'.
-For guidance on and examples of climate-related risks and opportunities, see the Recommendations of the Task Force on Climate-related Financial Disclosures and its Annex: Implementing the Recommendations of the TCFD.
-Logic N/A Dependent on Gateway to N/A Assessment 100 points for this indicator divided between lettered (50 points) and coverage (50 points) answer options.
-The final score will be based on the highest-scoring combination of Assessment criteria lettered and coverage answer options.
-50 points for the coverage: Further details: 50 points for the lettered answer options: Per answer selection A to I, each option will be AND 50 points for 1 or more selections from A-I. worth the following proportion: Selecting 'K' will result in 0/100 points for this 0 points for J, K. 50 points for (2) or (3). indicator.
-12 points for (1).
+Other resources For guidance on calculating signatories' financed emissions, see the standard developed by the Partnership for Carbon Accounting Financials (PCAF).
+See the PRI's Climate risk: An investor resource guide, which was designed to help investors navigate the many resources at their disposal and answer common questions about climate risk management, including a Q&A on 'Metrics and targets'.
+For guidance on and examples of climate-related risks and opportunities, see the Recommendations of the Task Force on Climate-related Financial Disclosures and its Annex: - e on Climate-related Financial Disclosures and its Annex: Logic For guidance on and examples of climate-related risks and opportunities, see the Recommendations of the Task Ford Implementing the Recommendations of the TCFD. e on Climate-related Financial Disclosures and its Annex: - e on Climate-related Financial Disclosures and its Annex: Dependent on Implementing the Recommendations of the TCFD. e on Climate-related Financial Disclosures and its Annex: Dependent on Gateway to Implementing the Recommendations of the TCFD. e on Climate-related Financial Disclosures and its Annex: Dependent on Gateway to Assessment Implementing the Recommendations of the TCFD.
+Logic Dependent on Gateway to Assessment Assessment criteria Implementing the Recommendations of the TCFD.
+N/A N/A 100 points for this indicator divided between lettered (50 points) and coverage (50 points) answer options.
+The final set core will be based on the highest-scoring combination of